RETURN TO STAGE HOMEPAGE

 HERE ARE YOUR ASSIGNMENTS:

-Read the three sample essays below.
-Then complete our Multi-Purpose Submission Form and answer a few quick questions about your favorite essay, but do not submit it yet!
-Note: You’ll submit the form after completing #1 and #2
+1. STAGE 1 Part 1: Read the three sample essays below.
+Then open the Multi-Purpose Submission Form to answer a few quick questions about your favorite essay.
+Enter your Student Name and Student Email Address, then select:

 Once you’ve finished STAGE 1, you can use the buttons below to book your first session (if you haven’t scheduled it already), and to submit your assignment.
 Please submit your assignment at least 48 hours before your scheduled session.